Stories Matter

 This Ain’t no Ted Talk: Something Tried and True into Something New

-Are you tired of hearing editors and agent say they want something fresh and new?
+Are you tired of hearing editors and agents saying they want something fresh and new?
 This interactive workshop encourages authors to explore possibilities of an old idea and expand it into a premise that is sure to catch the eye of publishing professionals.

 beautiful fairy in white dress